AMICI-dev/AMICI/documentation/CPP.md

 # C++ Interface

-The Python and Matlab interfaces can translate the model definition into C++ code, which is then compiled into a .mex file or a python module.
+The @ref python_interface and @ref matlab_interface can translate the model definition into C++ code, which is then compiled into a .mex file or a python module.
 Advanced users can also use this code within stand-alone C/C++ application for use in other environments (e.g. on high performance computing systems).
 This section will give a short overview over the generated files and provide a brief introduction of how this code can be included in other applications.

 ## Generated model files
 amiwrap.m usually write the model source files to ${AMICI_ROOT_DIR}/models/${MODEL_NAME} by default.